1. Purpose of the procedures

 Please refer to the University’s Glossary of Terms for policies and procedures.
 Terms and definitions identified below are specific to these procedures and are critical to its effectiveness:

 Fraud refers to dishonest activity causing actual or potential financial loss to any person or entity including theft of monies or other property by employees or persons external to the entity and where deception is used at the time, immediately before or immediately following the activity.
 This also includes the deliberate falsification, concealment, destruction or use of falsified documentation used or intended for use for a normal business purpose or the improper use of information or position for personal financial benefit.
-The theft of property belonging to an entity by a person or persons internal to the entity but where deception is not used is also considered ‘fraud’.

 Corrupt conduct, as defined in detail under section 15 of the Crime and Corruption Act 2001 (Qld), means either: